-Happy National Pie Day!
-It’s a worthy day to celebrate — after all, it’s such a versatile food; it can be sweet or savory and it comes in all different sizes.
+National Pie Day January 23, 2021!
+It’s a worthy day to celebrate — after all, pie is such a versatile food; it can be sweet or savory and it comes in all different sizes.
 I don’t know anyone who doesn’t love some kind of pie.

 And it shouldn’t be wasted, of course.
 Not only because it’s so darn delicious, but because food waste is a major issue in this country and all across the world.
 Here are three strategies to make sure you make the most of your pies.